-Pinterest only recently introduced business accounts for brands and organizations.
+Pinterest offers business accounts for brands and organizations.
 As of right now, the biggest benefit of using a business page rather than a personal page is that it allows you the opportunity to verify your sites URL.
 This will allow you to show your audience you are in fact who you say you are and can boost your credibility as a trusted source.

 Pinterest has not currently rolled out any other business-specific tools but this is something that most marketers expect to happen in the coming year.
 Making the switch to a business page is easy and is something that all businesses should do if they haven’t already.

 If you plan to use Pinterest for personal stuff as well, it’s a good idea to set up a separate personal account so it doesn’t interfere with your marketing.

 8. “What are some of the different ways that I can use boards on Pinterest?”

 As mentioned before, Boards are one of the most unique features offered on Pinterest.

 If you’re new to Pinterest, we recommend starting by creating at least three new boards: